-Subject: NEPA and NHPA Clearance: 2014-002 Commercial Use Authorization - 2014 Stock Use (50351)
+Subject: NEPA and NHPA Clearance: 2015-035 Commercial Use Authorization Commercial Stock Use

-The Executive Leadership Team has reviewed the proposed project/action and completed its environmental assessment documentation, and we have determined the following:
+The Executive Leadership Team has reviewed the proposed project and completed its environmental assessment documentation, and we have determined the following:

-- There will not be any effect on threatened, endangered, or rare species and/or their critical habitat. - There will not be any effect on historic, cultural, or archeological resources. - There will not be serious or long-term undesirable environmental or visual effects.
+- There will not be any effect on threatened, endangered, or rare species and/or their critical habitat. - There will be no adverse effect on historical, cultural, or archeological resources. - There will not be serious or long-term undesirable environmental or visual effects.

 The subject proposed project, therefore, is now cleared for all NEPA and NHPA compliance requirements as presented above.
-Project plans and specifications are approved and construction and/or project implementation can commence.
+Project plans and specifications are approved and construction and/or project implementation can commence